Skip to content

 • Trigger / stop from anywhere.
 Start and stop services from the dashboard, TUI, or REST API; stops are graceful, honoring your stop_signal and graceful_stop.

-Once it’s running and you’re happy, stop supervisord and let RunWisp own supervision. runwisp.toml is now the single place your processes are defined.
+With supervisord out of the picture, runwisp.toml is the single place your processes are defined.